Copyright © 2014 American Association for the Study of Liver Diseases

 Provide a level of detail such that another investigator could repeat the work; for methods that are used without significant modification, citation of the original work will suffice.

 Policy on organs from executed prisoners.
 Liver Transplantation will not accept manuscripts whose data derives from transplants involving organs obtained from executed prisoners.
 Manuscripts writing about this practice (e.g. an editorial or a report recounting the secondary consequences of this practice) may be considered at the discretion of the Editorial Board, but require a written appeal to the Board prior to submission of the manuscript.

 Human subjects.
-For reports of research using human subjects, provide assurance that (a) informed consent in writing was obtained from each patient, and (b) the study protocol conformed to the ethical guidelines of the 1975 Declaration of Helsinki as reflected in a priori approval by the appropriate institutional review committee.
+For reports of research using human subjects, provide assurance that the study protocol conformed to the ethical guidelines of the 1975 Declaration of Helsinki as reflected in a priori approval or exemption by the appropriate institutional review committee.
 Individual patients should be referred to by number, not by initials.

 If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, the authors must explain the rationale for their approach and demonstrate that the institutional review body explicitly approved the doubtful aspects of the study.